-Current projects (as of Spring 2019) include turning Al Neil’s old piano around until sound falls out of it, and a system of orbiting objects for an upcoming solo exhibition next year at PAVED Arts, in Saskatoon.
+Current projects (as of Spring 2020) include turning Al Neil’s old piano around until sound falls out of it, and a system of orbiting objects for a solo exhibition at PAVED Arts, in Saskatoon, for April-May 2020.

 Follow me on Instagram